 Appendicitis is inflammation of the appendix.
 It may be acute or chronic.

-Appendicitis occurs most often between the ages of 10 and 30.
-It is more common in men than in women.
-Untreated appendicitis can be fatal.
+Appendicitis can happen at any time, but it occurs most often between the ages of 10 and 30.
+It’s more common in males than in females.

 - lower right side abdominal pain

 - loss of appetite

 - a sense that you might feel better after passing stool